woocommerce/woocommerce/plugins/woocommerce-blocks/readme.txt

 1. The Featured Product Block
 2. Selecting a product for the Featured Product Block
-3. Selecting Products for the Hand-Picked Products Block
+3. Selecting Products for the Hand-picked Products Block
 4. Selecting categories in the Products By Category block
 5. WooCommerce Product Blocks in the block inserter menu